Best Apps to Use with Skylight Calendar (2026)

 Best Setup for Skylight Users

-- Use Skylight as your display
+- Use Skylight as your central family calendar

-- Use Parendipity to automate inputs
+- Use tools like Parendipity to help keep everything current

-👉 Set it up here:
+👉 Set it up step-by-step:

 Skylight Calendar Automation Guide